Haunted London

 Underwood would subsequently lament one entry in the book; one that concerned 'the appearance of the Vicar of Radcliffe Wharf' (included in the section covering the 'Isle of Dogs').
 Underwood's source material was a ghost story that had been written by Frank Smyth and published in Man, Myth & Magic, (part 105).
 Smyth's story gave the reader 'every impression of having happened', citing people who also claimed to have seen the ghost.
-However, in a confession published in The Sunday Times, he admitted to having made up the story.
+However, in a confession published in The Sunday Times, Smyth admitted to having made up the story.

 What particularly vexed Underwood was that, in their publication of the confession, The Sunday Times also cited the following line from Underwood's book: 'the appearance of the Vicar of Ratcliff Wharf is convincing and puzzling', whilst omitting the following words that precede it: 'If we accept the evidence of the four men'.
 Underwood's efforts to contact the paper regarding being quoted out of context failed.

 Haunted London was reprinted in paperback form by Fontana books in 1975, and in a revised form in 2010, by Amberley Publishing.